-If you are filing a joint return and you both lived in the same county on Jan.
-1, 2014, enter in Column A the state taxable income from line 7 of Form IT-40PNR.
+If you are filing a joint return and you both lived in the same Indiana county on Jan.
+1, 2016, enter in Column A the state taxable income from line 7 of Form IT-40PNR.
 Leave Column B blank.

 Example.
 On Jan.
-1, 2014, Jack and Diane lived in the same Indiana county.
-They'll enter their Form IT-40PNR, line 7 combined state taxable income in Column A.
+1, 2016, Jack and Diane lived in the same Indiana county.
+They will enter their Form IT-40PNR, line 7 combined state taxable income in Column A.

-If you are filing a joint return and you and your spouse lived in different counties on Jan.
-1, 2014, enter each person's share of state taxable income from Form IT-40PNR, line 7, in the appropriate columns.
+If you are filing a joint return and you and your spouse lived in different Indiana counties on Jan.
+1, 2016, enter each person's share of state taxable income from Form IT-40PNR, line 7, in the appropriate columns.